tudat-team/tudat-developer-docs/source/primer/software/environment.rst

 Building the Project and Known Issues
 --------------------------------------

-For most users the project build is very easy and described in the `README  <https://github.com/tudat-team/tudat-bundle/tree/minimal#readme>`_ (steps 5 ff.)
+For most users the project build is very easy and described in the `README  <https://github.com/tudat-team/tudat-bundle/tree/minimal#readme>`_ (steps 5 ff.).

-.. warning:: If your machine is running on an Apple M1 processor, please consider the steps described below.
+.. warning:: If your machine is running on an Apple M1 processor, you may need to follow a slightly different procedure.
+Please have a look at this `discussion <https://github.com/tudat-team/tudat-bundle/issues/1>`_.

-.. note:: M1 troubleshooting guide is WIP.
 >>>>>>> develop:source/primer/software/environment.rst